Here are three things to know about me:

 How it revolutionized the way players were scouted, lineups were built, and how smaller ball clubs competed against the sport’s largest payrolls.

-But watch this clip to see John Henry remind us all that baseball is still a business and their job is to win.
+John Henry reminded us all that baseball is still a business and their job is to win.

 (And let me point out that no fan likes to lose - take it from someone whose team lost for 86 years.)